 Common Situations When Families Need Translations

 One of the commonest reasons for families requiring translations is when they migrate to another country.
-Most immigration authorities require that all key documents related to the family need to be provided with a translation if these documents are not in the same official language as the country to which the migrants are intending to live in.
+Most immigration authorities require that all key documents related to the family need to be provided with a translation if these documents are not in the same official language as the country in which the migrants are intending to live in.
 This includes translations of the following:

 - a birth certificate for each family member;